yanakc/syllabus-site-lucretia/README.md

 <img src='img/Lucretia_Zazara.jpg' class='noresize'>

-_"In Renaissance Italy as in other cultures, married women - including nuns, who are married to Christ bind and cover their hair with nets, snoods, coifs, turbanswimples, or this kind of loopy concoction, called a zazara.
-Such zazare were worn by fashionable married ladies in the 1520s and 1530s."‌*_
+_“In Renaissance Italy as in other cultures, married women — including nuns, who are married to Christ bind and cover their hair with nets, snoods, coifs, turbanswimples, or this kind of loopy concoction, called a zazara.
+Such zazare were worn by fashionable married ladies in the 1520s and 1530s.”*_

 <img src='img/Zazara_1.jpg' width='300'>